Division of Academics

 - Demonstrate competency in common computer programs/databases for the purpose of running the day-to-day operations of a legal office

-Student achievement related to Program Learning Outcomes is assessed systematically and results are made available on the Program Assessment Planning webpage.
+Student achievement related to Program Learning Outcomes is assessed systematically and results are made available on the Program Review webpage.

 - Lacombe Campus (Lacombe)